Gender

 Types of floor coverings from cork

-Three types of cork products are used for the production of a floor covering:
+Three types of cork products are used to make floor coverings:

 • veneer;